onaio/fhir-web/docs/getting-started.md

      REACT_APP_BACKEND_ACTIVE=false
      ```

+2. To make a code contribution follow the [contributing documentation](./CONTRIBUTING.md)

-2. To see changes in the UI after making a code change to a package, cd into the packages directory and rebuild it using the build command in it's package.json
+3. To see UI changes after making a contribution to a package, cd into the packages' directory and rebuild it using the build command in it's package.json

    - e.g to rebuild the Fhir Group Management package after making code changes to it:

      ```bash
      cd packages/fhir-group-management

-     # ...make a code change

      yarn build
      ```